tsgoten/cs70-website/policies.md

 At any time of any day, you can create a group for a question you are working on.
 Specify the assignment and question you’re working on and select “online” for location.
 Enter your own video call link - other students can join this group to work together on the same problem.
 You should look to see if someone else has already started a group for the problem you are working on, and join that group if so.

 #### Queue

-At the following times, someone on course staff will be monitoring the online queue - TBA.
+At the following times, someone on course staff will be monitoring the online queue.
 Anyone in a “Party” group may hit “Ask for Help (as a group)” to submit their group to the queue.
 A course staff member will join the video call listed on the group when they help you.
 Alternatively, you can submit an individual ticket to the queue.
 Follow the same protocol as party group creation (question, location, zoom link).

 ### Participation

 We encourage participation.
 Participation includes watching lecture live, contributing in discussion, asking and answering questions on Piazza, using Party OH, and more.
 The more you engage with the class, the more fun it is and the better you do.

 ## Technology